YEARS 3 AND 4

 Please click here to view the Curriculum Framework for Year 3.

-Art: In our art lessons we will be looking at the artist Rene Magritte, particularly his piece ‘The False Mirror’.
-Children will be practising the skill of observational drawing and will use collage to add their own identity into their final outcome.
+Art: In our art lessons we will be looking at the artist Kimmy Cantrell.
+We will be exploring his art and practising the skill of observational drawing.
+We will be creating 3D masks in his style of art.

-RE: We will be learning about Christianity this half term in our RE lessons.
-We will be looking at the different stories and religious practices within Christianity and use our knowledge to compare the different religions we have learned about so far this academic year.
+RE: We will be learning about Buddhism this half term in our RE lessons.
+We will be looking at some of the key beliefs, religious stories and the religious practices.
+We will be thinking about why these are useful and making connections between these religious practices and our own lives.

 PE lessons will take place twice a week.

-Our Author Focus for this half term is Asterid Lindgren.
+Our Author Focus for this half term is Ian Whybrow.

 We will do guided reading every afternoon.
 The children will be working in groups, supporting each other.
 Each group will read with an adult once a week.
 Children will have an allocated day when they can change their books and their reading records will be looked at.
 Please ensure children have their book bags and reading records with them each day.